Why does deployment frequency matter?

 - Releasing poorly tested changes

-- Not reviewing code resulting in lower code quality
+- Not reviewing code results in lower code quality

-There is a necessary mixture of technical and cultural components that will lead to a natural increase in deployment frequency: having automation in place, reducing the size of change, and developer ownership in the release process.
+Increased deployment frequency should come from great engineering practices, not metric manipulation.
+There is a necessary mixture of technical and cultural components that will lead to a natural increase in deployment frequency: having automation in place, reducing the size of a change, and enabling developer ownership of the release process.

 Having a robust CI/CD pipeline

-One attribute commonly associated with high-performers in the deployment frequency category for DORA metrics is they have a robust CI/CD system in place.
+High-performers in the deployment frequency category for DORA metrics consistently have a robust CI/CD system.

 Minimizing the size of changes

-Technical leadership needs to lead by example and encourage their engineering department to push smaller batch sizes.
+Technical leadership should lead by example and encourage their engineering department to push smaller batch sizes.
 This has multiple benefits for the organization:

-- It’s easier for developers to review code.
-With large pull requests, it’s easy for code reviewers to get overwhelmed by the sheer amount of change; smaller requests narrow that focus
+- Simplified code review: With large pull requests, it’s easy for code reviewers to get overwhelmed by the sheer amount of change; smaller requests are easier to process.

-- Reverting bad code is simpler.
-WIth smaller changes, you can narrow down the culprit for the bug much faster than larger changes
+- Faster reversion: .
+With smaller changes, you can narrow down the culprit for the bug much faster.
+This reduces downtime and focuses daily workloads.

-- Emphasizes code quality.
-A smaller footprint leads to better focus on providing maintainable, well-tested code
+- Supports code quality: A smaller footprint leads to more focus on providing maintainable, well-tested code.
+Documentation tasks are more manageable in smaller chunks.

 Building an ownership culture

-To tie it all together, the entire organization needs to have the right culture built in to increase deployment frequency and deliver value to customers faster.
+To tie it all together, the entire organization needs to have the right culture built in to accelerate deployment frequency and release value.

 From product managers to developers, QA teams to DevOps teams, you can observe where there might be bottlenecks in our process that prevent us from shipping code quickly.

-For example, do you follow a traditional release process or do developers have a bit more autonomy over the process with the use of feature flags?
-Are developers waiting for QA teams to test or waiting for infrastructure to be ready from DevOps teams?
+For example, do you follow a traditional release process or do developers have a bit more autonomy over the process using feature flags?
+Are developers waiting for QA teams to test or for infrastructure to be ready from DevOps teams?

 If this is the case, there’s probably some opportunity to shift left to enable developers to be more involved with that process.